rajgohil07/Node-Relationship-Between-Documents-Joi-validation-Mongoose-Rest-API/README.md

 # Additional infomation

-<b>Designed a Project of the relation between documents using mongoose in nodejs with REST API Along followed by MVC structure which furnishes knowledge about one-to-one and one-to-many relationship<b><br><br>
+<b>Designed a Project of the relation between documents using mongoose in nodejs with REST API Along with Joi backend validator followed by MVC structure which furnishes knowledge about one-to-one and one-to-many relationship<b><br><br>

 <b>More info:</b>https://docs.mongodb.com/manual/applications/data-models-relationships/<br>